Pageboy/pageboy.github.io/_posts/2022-04-21-white-letters-on-a-hill-where-am-i.md

 ![The new version under construction in 1978](/uploads/hollywood.jpg "The new version under construction in 1978")

 <div class="video-box"><iframe width="560" height="315" src="https://www.youtube.com/embed/xsiD81nNpEc?rel=0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+> This article was first published as a sample articel for my Typography students who were directed to create a web site about typography in the wild